Azure/aksArc/eval/steps/2b_DeployAKSHCI_PS.md

 You've already deployed the outer box , which represents the Azure Resource Group.
 Inside here, you've deployed the virtual machine itself, and accompaying network adapter, storage and so on.
 You've also completed some host configuration

-In this section, you'll first deploy the platform services, also known as a management cluster.
+In this section, you'll first deploy the management cluster.
 This provides the the core orchestration mechanism and interface for deploying and managing one or more target clusters, which are shown on the right of the diagram.
 These target, or workload clusters contain worker nodes and are where application workloads run.
 These are managed by a management cluster.
 If you're interested in learning more about the building blocks of the Kubernetes infrastructure, you can [read more here](https://docs.microsoft.com/en-us/azure-stack/aks-hci/kubernetes-concepts "Kubernetes core concepts for Azure Kubernetes Service on Azure Stack HCI").

 Prepare environment
 -----------